svera/magento2-developer-exam-notes/README.md

 The `sortOrder` attribute defines the order in which to execute plugins, starting from the lowest and working through to the highest.

 ---
-> How do you debug a plugin if it doesn’t work?

----
 > What are the limitations of using plugins for customization?

 Plugins can not be used on the following: